Rob's plants

 Boney?

 What with the incredible diversity of boneless lifeforms (insects, spiders, worms, you name it), the bone-in offerings seem a bit more limited.
-Especially since birds hardly ever want to sit for a photo, this page has just a few birds, mammals and amphibians...
+Birds have their own page, so this page features the swimming, slithering and scampering denizens of our garden – that would be mammals, reptiles, amphibians, and fish.

 Pondsters

 We hope to see frogs every year in our pond.
-When we first put the pond in, six years ago, we bought a few bullfrog tadpoles and watched them grow.
+When we put in our first Pennsylania, we bought a few bullfrog tadpoles and watched them grow.
 I think they survived the first winter, but one of the following winters, they all gave up.
-Since then, we see no amphibian life in the pond in the spring and early summer, but usually a frog or two (or more) will show up by mid-summer and hang around for the rest of the season.
-With all the goldfish running amock in our pond, frog eggs probably wouldn't stand a chance, so I doubt they could successfully breed.
+After that, no further frog life until we installed the much larger swimming pond, which did attract American bullfrogs like the one pictured at right.
+Usually, there wouldn't be frogs in the pond in the spring and early summer, but a few would show up by mid-summer and hang around for the rest of the season.
+I always thought that with all the goldfish running amock in our patio pond, frog eggs probably wouldn't stand a chance, but I have since seen toad eggs (and toadpoles) successfully co-exist with goldfish and koi in our Texas pond, so perhaps the same holds for frogs.

 Furry ones

 Rabbits have discovered that our garden makes a great salad bowl.
 They are quite bold!
-At this time of year (summer), they don't do much damage.
-Our vegetable garden is enclosed - baby bunnies can get through the wire mesh, but bigguns can't.
+Most of the year they don't do much damage.
+Our vegetable garden is enclosed – baby bunnies can get through the wire mesh, but bigguns can't. chipmunk

 Fish